Wilowisp98/myBalloc/README.md

 # My Obsidian Notes Repository

 Hey yo!
-Welcome to BALLOC (a play on malloc, implying allocating mental resources), my personal collection of notes!
+Welcome to Wilow's balloc notes repository (a play on malloc, implying allocating mental resources), my personal collection of notes!
 This repository contains everything I find worth saving, from the simplest ideas to the most complex concepts.
 These notes are a reflection of my ongoing learning journey, and I hope you find them useful.

 ### Important Notice